Am I rich? You can find out using my net worth percentile calculator to see if you have above average net worth by age.

 The best place to calculate your net worth, hands down, is at Personal Capital.
 Here’s a guide I wrote on how to use Personal Capital.

 The question “am I rich?”, though, is not just a question about your wealth.
-It’s a question of your wealth in relation to other people’s wealth.
+It’s a question of your wealth in relation to other people’s wealth, particularly if those people are also within your age group.
+The higher your net worth relative to others within your age group, the richer you are.

 Once you have your net worth, let’s go figure out what net worth you need to be considered rich.